Firstly, thanks to the whole Go community. Without an active and responsive community, this book couldn't have been finished.

 I thank all Go 101 contributors for improving Go 101 articles. (todo: contributor list here.)

-I'm sorry if I forgot mentioning somebody in this list.
+I'm sorry if I forgot mentioning somebody in above lists.
 There are so many kind and creative gophers in the Go community that I must have missed out on someone.

 Special thanks to the authors of the Bootstrap framework, jQuery library and prism syntax highlighting js package.